Chubb Limited

 Risk Transfer Mechanisms:

-- Securities Lending & Repurchase Agreements: Chubb Limited participates in a securities lending program and utilizes repurchase agreements, which are accounted for as collateralized investments and borrowings.
+- Securities Lending & Repurchase Agreements: Engages in securities lending and repurchase agreements, with collateral held/pledged to manage liquidity and investment risks.